evildmp/diataxis-documentation-framework/index.rst

 .. meta::
    :description:
-       The Diátaxis framework solves a problem of quality in technical documentation, describing an information architecture that makes it easier to create, maintain and use.
+       Diátaxis is a widely-adopted, pragmatic and systematic approach to thinking about and creating documentation.
    :keywords: documentation, four, kinds, architecture

 .. _diataxis: